richgel999/sserangecoding/README.md

 `sserangecoding c in_file cmp_file` will compress in_file to out_file using order-0 range coding.

 `sserangecoding d cmp_file out_file` will decompress cmp_file to out_file using order-0 range coding.
 A CRC-32 check (which isn't very fast) is used to verify the decompressed data.
+Set DECOMP_CRC32_CHECKING to 0 in test.cpp to disable the CRC-32 check.

 ## Usage